 Person of interest

-Following Macauley’s acquittal in October 1917, the Agency placed “wanted notices” in the November and December issues of The Jeweler’s Circular and Keystone Monthly, the jewelry industry’s most prominent trade papers, which reached almost every wholesale and retail jeweler in the U.S. They did the same the following year.
+Following Macauley’s acquittal in October 1917, the Agency placed “wanted notices” in the November and December issues of The Jeweler’s Circular and Keystone Monthly, the jewelry industry’s most prominent trade papers, reaching almost every wholesale and retail jeweler in the U.S. They did the same the following year.
 The Agency also printed 1,000 additional copies of the circular to be sent to Pinkerton offices and distributed to their city’s most prominent retailers.

 When Farrell left Chicago for Pittsburgh in December, the Pinkertons notified the Pittsburgh and Altoona police departments and hurriedly redistributed circulars to retailers in those cities.